graemedavidson/tmux-pane-focus/docs/architecture.md

 Plugin determines the number of panes at start.

-if 1 pane, no resize required, automatically quit out.
+if 1 pane, quit.

-Currently no upper limit on panes defined, considering changes as resolving complicated layouts with several panes leads to less desirable results.
+Currently no upper limit on panes defined, considering changes as resolving complicated layouts with several panes leads to more erroneous results.

 ## Active Pane